 Absorption capacity of Macedonia in using IPA funds is low.
-For two calls for proposals, of contracting years 2007 and 2008, for beneficiaries from Macedonia an amount of 4.289.000 EUR was potentially available.
-From this amount approx. 1.580.000 EUR were programmed for both calls for proposal for 2007 and 2007 but 1.233.718 EUR were contracted.
-In sum, from financial agreements between Macedonia and EC for 2007 and

-2008 for this programme, Republic of Macedonia couldn't manage to absorb approx. 2.709.000 EUR43.
-In percentage, only 28.8% of available funds were absorbed.
+For two calls for proposals, for the contracting years 2007 and 2008, for beneficiaries from Macedonia an amount of €4.289.000 was potentially available.
+From this amount, approx. €1.580.000 were programmed for both calls for proposals for 2007 and 2008; however, only €1.233.718 were contracted.
+In sum, from financial agreements between Macedonia and the EC for 2007 and 2008 for this programme, the Republic of Macedonia could not manage to absorb approx. €2.709.000.55 In terms of percentage, only 28.8% of available funds were absorbed.

-Ministry of Local Self-Government, which for the IPA CBC is Coordinator and Operating Structure, for the moment is understaffed.
-According to the act of organisation and systematisation, within the Sector of EU, which has 3 units (including IPA unit), the number of employees should be approximately 13, for the moment only 4 civil servants work in full capacity.
+The Ministry of Local Self-Government, which for the IPA CBC is Coordinator and Operating Structure, is understaffed at present.
+According to the Act of organization and systematization, within the Sector of the EU, which has 3 units (including the IPA unit), the number of employees should be approximately 13; for the moment, only 4 civil servants are employed in a full capacity.
 The same persons are contact points for different IPA CBC programmes.

-Joint Technical Secretariat in Struga has been established, and the establishment per se can be considered as an important step in implementing the programme but it has real problems in terms of its functionality.
-Project beneficiaries have no complains about the ITS and co-operation established.
+A Joint Technical Secretariat has been established in Struga, and the establishment per se can be considered as an important step in implementing the programme.
+However, it has real problems in terms of its functionality.
+Project beneficiaries have thus far had no complaints about the JTS and the cooperation that has been established.

-Municipalities have shown low level of administrative capacity in dealing with IPA funds.
-First of all, they are understaffed with employees.
+Municipalities have shown low levels of administrative capacity in dealing with IPA funds.
+First of all, they are understaffed.
 Second, they have no specific unit or team dealing with IPA funds.
-Third, they have financial constrains to engage IPA consultants for writing and implementing projects.
-Only the Municipality of Bitola has been granted with IPA project for the first call.
+Third, they have financial constraints for engaging IPA consultants for writing and implementing projects.
+Only the Municipality of Bitola was granted an IPA project for the first call.

-NGO's have shown great interest and success both in finding cross border partners and in absorbing IPA funds.
-For both calls, from 22 projects granted in 21 projects NGO's are involved as implementing organisations or project partners.
+NGOs have shown great interest and success both in finding cross-border partners and in absorbing IPA funds.
+For both calls, out of 22 projects granted in 21 projects, NGOs were involved as implementing organizations or project partners.